farahassaf-25/learnify/README.md

 - bcrypt.js: For password hashing.

 ### **Payment Integration**
-- Stripe: For handling transactions and payouts (if monetizing courses).
+- Stripe OR Razorpay: For handling transactions and payouts (if monetizing courses).